Taffie-Theuri/Linda-Mama-frontend/README.md

 * User authentication and authorization using JWT tokens.
 * Viewing and scheduling appointments with doctors.
 * Accessing and managing lab results.
-* BLOGS: Diet blog and Health blog
+* BLOGS: Diet blog and Health blog.
-* Chat forum
+* Chat forum.

 # Contributors